 March, 1953, Aviation and Airport

-This article originally appeared in the March, 1953 edition of Aviation & Airport magazine.
+This article originally appeared in the March, 1953 edition of Aviation and Airport magazine.